alannnc/trioursism/README.md

 ## Roadmap

 - Implement Internet Identity
-- Use Sqlite with prisma for all DB transactions
+- Use SQlite with prisma for all DB transactions
-- Implement more payment methods as ICP or ckETH
+- Implement more payment methods such as ICP or ckETH

 ## Run Locally